 Attendance, punctuality and absence

-There are strong and well evidenced links between excellent attendance and excellent student achievement.
-At our Academy, we work with students and families to achieve 100% attendance.
+There are strong and well evidenced links between excellent attendance and excellent pupil achievement.
+At our academy, we work with pupils and families to achieve 100% attendance.
 Attendance that is less than 96% will initiate contact and close monitoring with either the tutor or Director of Learning.